 Withdrawal symptoms warning

-If you’ve been taking this medication for a long time, you shouldn’t stop taking it suddenly.
+If you’ve been taking this medication for a long time, you should not stop taking it suddenly.
 Stopping it suddenly may cause side effects such as nausea, headache, and tiredness.
-Don’t stop taking this drug without talking to your doctor.
+Do not stop taking this drug without talking with your doctor.
 They will tell you how to slowly lower your dosage over time.